oclint/oclint-docs/intro/tutorial.rst

     oclint -p <build-path> [other options]  <source0> [... <sourceN>]

-A more handy helper program that comes with OCLint is `oclint-json-compilation-database <../usage/oclint-json-compilation-database.html>`_.
+A more handy helper program that comes with OCLint is `oclint-json-compilation-database <../manual/oclint-json-compilation-database.html>`_.

-In addition, if you are working on a Mac with Xcode as IDE, an experimental helper program `oclint-xcodebuild <../usage/oclint-xcodebuild.html>`_ is prepared for you.
+In addition, if you are working on a Mac with Xcode as IDE, you may find `Using OCLint with xcodebuild <../guide/oclint-xcodebuild.html>`_ and `Using OCLint in Xcode` documents are helpful.

+We also provide guidance for those who use `CMake <../guide/cmake.html>`_ and `make <../guide/bear.html>`_ as their build system respectively.

 Understanding Report
 --------------------